euphy/polargraph_server_a1/README.md

 To switch between the different drivers, and to configure a few other bits and pieces, comment out some lines near the beginning of polargraph_server_a1.ino.

 There are five config sections:

 1. Specify what kind of controller board you are using
 2. Add some libraries if you have a MEGA
 3. Specify what kind of motor driver you are using:
-  i.
-Adafruit Motorshield v1
+  1. Adafruit Motorshield v1
-  ii.
-Adafruit Motorshield v2
+  2. Adafruit Motorshield v2
-  iii.
-Discrete stepper drivers (eg EasyDriver, stepstick, Pololu gear).* iv.
-Signal amplifier like a UNL2003*
+  3. Discrete stepper drivers (eg EasyDriver, stepstick, Pololu gear).*
+  4. Signal amplifier like a UNL2003*
 4. Turn on some debugging code
 5. Disable program features if you need to free up space